 What you need/want to know about our guided kayak tours:

-All About Water guided kayak tours along Sleeping Bear Dunes National Lakeshore start in Glen Arbor.
+All About Water guided kayak tours along Sleeping Bear Dunes National Lakeshore start in either Empire or Glen Arbor.

-The total time is about four hours.
-Total time on the water approaches three hours.
+Total time on the water approaches three hours, and four hours respectively.

-Candidly, you can see many of the things featured on the tour without going on the trip.
+Candidly, you can see many of the things featured on the tours without going on the trip.

 For example, the dune at the scenic overlook is visible from the public beach in Empire about four miles south.

-Or, you could descend from the public overlook atop the dune and view it from the bottom just like our guests.
+Or, you could descend from the public overlook on the Pierce Stocking scenic drive or from Pyramid Point and view either from the bottom just like our guests.

-Unlike our guests though, you would then have to climb back up the 450′ dune – an arduous task, indeed, that may take hours.
+Unlike our guests though, you would then have to climb back up the 450′ dune at Pierce Stocking or the 260′ dune at Pyramid Point – arduous tasks, indeed, that may take hours.

 North Bar Lake is accessible to the public and you could go there on your own, too.

-Because approaching the dune, arguably the most prominent feature in all of Sleeping Bear Dunes National Lakeshore, from the water in the peace of a kayak is truly unique.
+Because approaching the dunes, arguably the most prominent features in all of Sleeping Bear Dunes National Lakeshore, from the water in the peace of a kayak is truly unique.

 You can relax and know that the guides have been trained to provide a safe, enjoyable kayaking experience.